Yandex Cloud

 To install postgresql_anonymizer in a PostgreSQL cluster:

-1. Connect the shared library named anon to your cluster.
+1. Load the shared library anon into your cluster.

-2. Add the anon extension to your database.
+2. Enable the anon extension in your database.

-3. Assign the mdb_admin or mdb_superuser role to the owner of this database, if not assigned yet.
+3. Assign the mdb_admin role to the database owner, if not assigned yet.

-You can get the owner's name with the list of databases in the cluster.
+You can get the owner's name from the cluster’s database list.

 To learn more about the postgresql_anonymizer extension, see its official documentation.